Course content, structure & method of assessment

 Method of assessment

-Year 12 Further Mathematics: Assessment is by 2 exams of 1 hour 30 mins.
+Year 12 Further Mathematics: Assessment is by two exams of 1 hour 30 mins.

-- Paper 2 (80 marks, two sections of 40 marks): Statistics and Mechanics: Statistics content; discrete random variables, Poisson distribution, type I and type II errors and power of a test and continuous random variables.
-Mechanics content; dimensional analysis, momentum and collisions, work power and energy and circular motion.
+- Paper 2 (80 marks, two sections of 40 marks): discrete and mechanics: discrete content; networks and graphs including travelling salesperson problems and Chinese postman problems, network flows, linear programming, critical path analysis, game theory, introducing group theory.
+Mechanics content – dimensional analysis, momentum and collisions, work power and energy and circular motion.

-Year 13 Further Mathematics: Assessment is by 3 exams of 2 hours in duration.
+Year 13 Further Mathematics: Assessment is by three exams of 2 hours in duration.

 - Paper 2: as above for paper 1